Using a guarantor

-This may present a problem for you if you're coming from abroad, for example if you're an international student.
-If you can't get a guarantor who lives in the UK, you may be asked to pay more rent in advance.
+This might present a problem for you if you're coming from abroad - for example if you're an international student.
+If you can't get a guarantor who lives in the UK, you might be asked to pay more rent in advance.

 Guarantors of tenants who live in shared accommodation